 These high-impact experiences are the trademark of an Augsburg education—and every student gets at least one.
 We call it the “Augsburg Experience,” and it focuses on linking classroom learning with off-campus opportunities.

-Augsburg College was an early leader among institutions of higher education nationwide in providing an experiential element in our general education program for all students.
+Augsburg University was an early leader among institutions of higher education nationwide in providing an experiential element in our general education program for all students.

 Specifically, the Augsburg Experience provides students with opportunities for:

-- Direct involvement with people and organizations external to the college
+- Direct involvement with people and organizations external to the University

 - First-hand discovery, integration, and application of knowledge